joao-gueifao-924/Video-Stabilization/docs/math-overview.md

 Here, $p_{t+k}$ represents the position of a point in the image at time $t+k$, and ${^{t+k}H_t}$ is the homography matrix that maps the point $p_t$ from time $t$ to its new location at time $t+k$.
 Warping image $I_t$ using ${^{t+k}H_t}$ will make it aligned with image $I_{t+k}$.

 It's important to note that using a homography to model camera motion is an approximation.
-This method works best when the scene is relatively flat or the camera is far from the scene.
-If the camera is close to objects with varying depths, the homography may not accurately capture the true motion, which can limit the effectiveness of video stabilization.
+This method works best when either:
+- the scene is relatively flat
+- the camera is far from the scene
+- the camera undergoes a pure rotation (i.e., no translation)

+When the camera moves (translates) while being close to objects at different depths, a homography may not accurately describe the true motion.
+This limitation can reduce the effectiveness of video stabilization.
+Homography is a global, parametric motion model—it assumes the same transformation applies everywhere in the image.
+In contrast, other motion models, such as non-parametric models and non-rigid registration, can better capture camera motion against the scene, especially in scenes with significant depth variation compared to camera distance.

+Despite these limitations, homographies (and their special cases, like rigid or affine transformations) are widely used for video stabilization because they provide a powerful albeit simple and intuitive framework based on linear algebra.

 A homography transformation has 8 degrees of freedom, allowing it to represent a wide range of image motions.
 However, this flexibility can lead to overfitting, especially when the transformation is estimated from noisy/inaccurate feature point matches.